Weakly interacting oscillators on dense random graphs: The Models and Main Results

 The graph $\xi^{(n)}$ is the dense analogue of the inhomogeneous random graph, also known as rank-1 model, see e.g., \cite{cf:BvdHvL,cf:BCvdH}.
 In this model, $g_i$ corresponds to the weight associated with particle $i$ and, loosely speaking, the closer $g_i$ is to 1, the more connections particle $i$ forms.
 We expect that assigning different distributions to $g$ leads to different behaviors for the empirical measure \eqref{d:emp}.

 The construction made in \eqref{ex:ber} yields a binary array $\{\xi^{(n)}_{ij}\}_{i,j = 1, \dots, n}$ of exchangeable random variables.
-In particular, they have the same expected value $\bbE[\xi^{(n)}_{ij}] = p$, for every $i\neq j$.
-We are interested in comparing the empirical measure of the system \eqref{eq:g} defined on the graph \eqref{ex:ber} to the empirical measure of the corresponding \emph{annealed} system that is obtained from \eqref{eq:g} by replacing $\xi^{(n)}_{ij}$ with their expected values.
+In particular, {\change the edges} have the same expected value $\bbE[\xi^{(n)}_{ij}] = p$, for every $i\neq j$.
+We are interested in comparing the empirical measure of the system \eqref{eq:g} defined on the graph \eqref{ex:ber} to the empirical measure of the corresponding \emph{annealed} system that is obtained from \eqref{eq:g} by replacing $\xi^{(n)}_{ij}$ with their expected value.
 More precisely, the annealed system is defined as the solution to

 for which the asymptotic behavior is known to be the mean-field limit \eqref{eq:McKeanVlasov}.